Exawind/openturbine/docs/dev_plan.md

 ## Programming language and models

-OpenTurbine is envisioned with a core written in C++ and leveraging Kokkos as its performance-portability library with inspiration from the ExaWind stack including Nalu-Wind CFD.
+`OpenTurbine` is envisioned with a core written in C++ and leveraging [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack including Nalu-Wind CFD.

 ## Design drivers and considerations

-OpenTurbine is a relatively small, narrowly scoped software project.
+`OpenTurbine` is a relatively small, narrowly scoped software project.
 Organizationally, it is very lean with a minimal and focused development team.
 These factors are critical when considering the characteristics of the software design.
-The project is driven by an objective to be sustainable, extendable, accessible and performant for many years to come.
+The project is driven by an objective to be sustainable, extendable, accessible, and performant for many years to come.

 Generally, this software should tend toward simplicity where possible with a consideration for how new developers, current developers